 2008: Baron Davis, Golden State Warriors

-Throughout his career, Baron Davis was hot and cold both in fantasy basketball and on the real hardwood.
-He was rarely healthy after 2002, wasn’t a great free throw shooter, and in multiple seasons he was the biggest minus in field goal percentage in fantasy basketball.
+Throughout his career, Baron Davis was hot and cold both in fantasy and real basketball.
+He was rarely healthy after 2002, wasn’t a great free throw shooter, and in multiple seasons he was the biggest minus in field goal percentage for fantasy basketball.
 He often alternated with finishing seasons in the top 50 and outside the top 100.

 But boy, Davis was a freak in steals and assists.
 In 2008, only Chris Paul provided better, well-rounded production in those two categories.
-Playing all 82 games that year also led to being a solid source of points and threes while being an above-average rebounder and blocker (!!!).
+Playing all 82 games that year also led to being a solid source of points, threes, and an above-average rebounder and blocker (!!!).
 Being healthy all season led to being a pain with field goal percentage and turnovers, but that was acceptable when he was one of the best in four other categories.

 2009: Mo Williams, Cleveland Cavaliers

 Mo Williams was one of the Weirdo All-Stars along with Jamaal Magloire and a few others, but was also a unique point guard in fantasy basketball.
 Though he was one of the best three point shooters and rarely missed a free throw, he wasn’t a big contributor in assists.
 Williams also wouldn’t hurt teams in field goal percentage like most point guards would.
-The lack of assists and boost in field goal percentage can be blamed on LeBron James.
+Much of the lack of assists and boost in field goal percentage could probably be blamed on LeBron James.
 Once LeBron left Cleveland, Williams’ value in fantasy basketball plummeted.

 2010: Aaron Brooks, Houston Rockets